Transia-RnD/xrpl.c.unity/README.md

 ## Features

-Use `xrpl.c` to build C# applications that leverage the [XRP Ledger](https://xrpl.org/).
+Use `xrpl.csharp` to build C# applications that leverage the [XRP Ledger](https://xrpl.org/).
 The library helps with all aspects of interacting with the XRP Ledger, including:

 * Key and wallet management
 * Serialization
 * Transaction Signing

-`xrpl.c` also provides:
+`xrpl.csharp` also provides:

 * A network client — See [`xrpl.clients`](https://xrpl-c.readthedocs.io/en/stable/source/xrpl.clients.html) for more information.
 * Methods for inspecting accounts — See [XRPL Account Methods](https://xrpl-c.readthedocs.io/en/stable/source/xrpl.account.html) for more information.